jorik041/Emerald-AI-wiki/Creating-a-Shooter-AI.md

 ![](https://i.imgur.com/UcUSyyM.png)

-# Setting up the Aiming Mechanics
+# Setting up an AI's Aiming Mechanics
 Emerald AI's built-in look at feature allows AI to aim their weapons and look at other AI and targets.
 This requires that an AI's model and animations use the Humanoid Animation Type.
 For more information on setting up your model to use the Humanoid Animation Type, see Unity's tutorial here: [https://docs.unity3d.com/Manual/FBXImporter-Rig.html](https://docs.unity3d.com/Manual/FBXImporter-Rig.html)

 ![](https://i.imgur.com/zOrY27N.gif)